What is a Network? | Exploring Computer Networking Components

 Tech operated differently from bulletin boards, allowing much computer communication.
 As a result of this, several computers could communicate using this technology.

-Networking enabled data transfer between computers, not just one.
-So, accessing many computers over the same connection became possible.
+A computer network is not just about devices; it also provides efficient data transfer between them.
+Thus, it became possible to access many computers over the same connection.
 As a result of this development, DoD WAN technology evolved into today’s Internet.

 What is the Data Transmission Media in Networking?

-The medium determines network speed, distance, and topology.
-Thus, it affects how fast information travels and the effective distance between devices in the network.
+The medium determines computer network speed, distance, and topology.
+Thus, it affects how fast information travels and the effective distance between devices in the area.

 Copper or coaxial cables: 100 Mbps over short distances.
 In contrast, several thousand bps over long distances.
 Optical fibers: high speeds over long distances possible.
-Moreover, they enable data transmission at very high speeds over long distances.
+Moreover, they also provide data transmission to remote locations at very high speeds.

 Wireless connections send data up to 100 meters.
 As a result, it is possible to send packages wirelessly over varying distances within these ranges.